| Membership | Price (+HST) |

 Signing Campers In and Out

-Camp programs are based at one of two locations.
+Summer Camp programs are based at one of three locations.
 Please make sure you know at which location the camp you have registered for takes place.

 In order for anyone other than the person who dropped off and signed the camper into the program, to sign out and pick up a camper they must show photo identification and must be listed on the child’s registration as either:

-- c) an individual listed as an emergency contact.
+- An individual listed as an emergency contact.

-The individual must be over the age of 18 years.
-Any changes to these names on your initial registration must be noted in writing by letter addressed to Liz Jankowski, Education Programs Officer, Camp and Youth Programs and be accompanied by a listed caregiver’s signature.
+The individual must be over the age of 18.
+Any changes to these names on your initial registration must be noted by an email sent to Rhiannon Lewis, Experiential Programs Lead at rlewis@rbg.ca with a parent/guardian signature.

 Inclement Weather Policy